al6x/salejs/readme.md

 Cart Widget that can be embedded into sites in order to allow its users to buy products and send orders to the site owner.

+[Step by step explanation](http://jslang.info/projects/salejs) how project has been built.

+## Steps

+There's a git tag for every step, use it to see state of project for every step - type `git checkout <tag-name>` and `git checkout master` to set project to the latest state.

+- HTML Mockups - `html-mockups`.

 ## How to install NodeJS

 We need it to use LESS, and as our web server.